ctkjose/v-book/src/en/functions.md

 ### Mutability of arguments

-In V function **ALL** arguments are immutable by default, that is we can not modify them inside our function.
+In a function **ALL** arguments are immutable by default, that is we can not modify them inside our function.

 > **IMPORTANT** V doesn't allow the modification of arguments with primitive types (e.g. strings, integers).
 Only more complex types such arrays, interfaces, maps, pointers, structs or their aliases can be modified.